anikaliu/CAMDA-DILI/data/FDA_Validation_Set_Results/README.txt

 (2)
 Script: Result_Parsing.ipynb
 Purpose: Converts confusion matrices to tabulated .csv file with model metrics (all models within nested CV loop).
-Outputs an "ambiguous_results.csv" per model type e.g. ECFP4, ECFP4_red
+Outputs an "ambiguous_results.csv" per model type e.g. inside each of the model folders: ECFP4, ECFP4_red etc.

+--- ambiguous_results.csv file description per column ---

+(i) "model"; this is currently encoded as "val." (redundant) + "dataset_" (all - DILIrank + SIDER, MCNC - DILIrank (-vLessConcern)),  + "algorithm_" (ML algorithm used) + "1_" (redundant) + "train_test_split" (i.e. over the outer loop of 10 different train-test splits)

+Unsure why MCLCNC is not present at the moment ...

+(ii) all other columns are the metrics of each model when tested on the FDA validation set

 (3)
 Script: Parse_Ambiguous_Results.ipynb